Chase County, Nebraska Demographics 2026

 Economy, Income & Housing

 The median household income in Chase County is $62,782.
 This is 16% lower than the state median of $74,985.
-Compared to the national median of $78,538, household income here is 20% lower.
+It is also 20% lower than the national median of $78,538.
 The poverty rate stands at 7.8%.
 This is 25% lower than the state poverty rate of 10.3%.
 The unemployment rate is 1.7%.
 This is 43% lower than the state rate of 3.0%.
 The median home value is $178,700.
 Housing costs are 20% lower than the state median of $223,800.
 With a home-value-to-income ratio of just 2.8x, Chase County is one of the most affordable housing markets in the area.
 77.5% of occupied housing units are owner-occupied.
 This homeownership rate is 17% higher than the state average of 66.5%.

 Race & Ethnicity